rafamrslima/100days-codeup/log.md

 ### Day 48/100
 Rust studies - Today I took some time to understand the build process in Rust and how to build for different environments, I also learned how to unit test my applications using the native rust toolchain.

+### Day 49/100
+Rust studies - Today I took a look at how async code is written in Rust.